 The standard housing system for pregnant pigs are gestation crates usually 7 ft by 2 ft.
 These crates provide only enough space for the animal to stand, sit and lay down but not enough room to turn around.
 About a week before she is due to give birth, the mother pig is moved to a farrowing crate that allows her piglets access for feeding, yet these are not much bigger.
 Researchers have found that these crates can be detrimental to the wellbeing of mother pigs and their piglets.
 The pork industry continues to insist farrowing crates are necessary to prevent mother pigs from crushing their piglets, despite the existence of roomier alternative systems.

 If you want to reduce the amount of suffering caused by what’s on your plate, shift as much as possible to a plant-rich diet.
-Find out more about how to make that transition by visiting our Take Action page here.

 Grace is an avid writer and advocate with a passion for exploring animal rights from a social justice lens.
 She brings almost a decade of varied experience within the animal rights movement to her work as staff writer at Sentient Media.